-In this study, the macro modeling of masonry structures is used based on homogenous models, and an equivalent planar-frame model based analytical method is proposed for the purpose of masonry structures assessment.
-The equivalent frame model is a simple applicable approach which is almost accurate and time saving.
+ABSTRACT: In this study, the macro modeling of masonry structures is used based on homogenous models, and an equivalent planar-frame model-based analytical method is proposed for masonry structure assessment.
+The equivalent frame model is a simple applicable approach that is almost accurate and time-saving.
 Also, it holds proper convergence compared to the exact analytical and experimental methods.
-In the formulation of beam column elements, distribution of nonlinearity is chosen.
-Nonlinear constitutive model is simulated in the cross-sections and also along the length by the usage of fiber elements.
-For the consideration of shear behavior, bed joint sliding mode of failure and diagonal tension mode, a smeared crack approach-based interface element is developed in the MATLAB framework.
-To consider seismic assessment of masonry walls, constitutive models is considered according to Instruction for Seismic Rehabilitation of Existing Buildings (No. 360) through a subroutine in the main program.
-The accuracy of suggested approach is verified through comparison of experimental results and existing analytical methods.
+In the formulation of beam-column elements, the distribution of nonlinearity is chosen.
+The nonlinear constitutive model is simulated in the cross-sections and also along the length by the usage of fiber elements.
+For the consideration of shear behavior, bed joint sliding mode of failure, and diagonal tension mode, a smeared crack approach-based interface element is developed in the MATLAB framework.
+To consider the seismic assessment of masonry walls, constitutive models are considered according to Instruction for seismic rehabilitation of existing buildings (No. 360) through a subroutine in the main program.
+The accuracy of the suggested approach is verified through a comparison of experimental results and existing analytical methods.